ika-rwth-aachen/omega-prime/tools/ros2_conversion/README.md

-# ROS 2 + ros2_unbag Docker Image for omega-prime Export
+# ROS 2 Bag -> omega-prime Docker Image

-This image bundles ROS 2, ros2_unbag, omega-prime (via PyPI), and builds perception_interfaces (messages + Python utils) from GitHub, so you can export ObjectList topics to omega-prime MCAP using the built-in routine.
+This image bundles ROS 2, rosbag2 Python bindings, omega-prime (via PyPI), and builds perception_interfaces (messages + Python utils) from GitHub so you can export ObjectList topics to omega-prime MCAP using the built-in converter.

 ## Build Args
 - `ROS_DISTRO` (default `humble`)